Failure and withdrawal

-The States of Jersey does not fund repeat periods of study.
+The Government of Jersey does not fund repeat periods of study.
 If you do not complete and pass an academic year and are required to retake the year either full-time or part-time you will have to self finance that year.
-You will therefore be responsible for meeting your own maintenance and tuition costs.
+You will be responsible for meeting your own maintenance and tuition costs.

 On successful completion of the repeat period of study, the award will be re-instated for the following academic year.